24 Jun Jumping in to Maine’s startup & tech community

 If you’re looking for an affordable place to run your startup where you can be surrounded by other entrepreneurs, consider joining a co-working space.
 We’re fans of Think Tank Coworking (Portland, Yarmouth) and its sister Think Tank Biddeford; Cloudport; Engine Room; and PelotonLabs.

-Finally, visit Maine Startups Insider, a clearinghouse for news about Maine’s emerging companies.
+To make sure you stay up to date on acquisitions, investment news and other startup news, visit Maine Startups Insider, a clearinghouse for news about Maine’s emerging companies.
 Curated by Whit Richardson, a former reporter covering the startup beat for the Portland Press-Herald newspaper, the site covers news, rumors, and job listings.
 Make sure to sign up for the Insider‘s weekly email newsletter.